AUKUS: Australia–UK–US negotiations

 The Sunday Telegraph reported that in March 2021 the Australian navy chief Vice Admiral Michael Noonan met in London with his British counterpart Admiral Tony Radakin and requested assistance from the UK and the US in acquiring nuclear-powered submarines.
 The Daily Telegraph reported that British Foreign Secretary Dominic Raab "helped broker the deal".
-The New York Times too reported that Australia first approached the UK for assistance.
+The New York Times also reported that Australia first approached the UK for assistance.
 The Wall Street Journal reported Australia approached the US in April 2021.
 A trilateral discussion was held between Johnson, Biden and Morrison at the June 2021 G7 summit held in Cornwall, England.
 The talks took place without the knowledge of the French government or Naval Group.
 This approach was possible as a result of the UK not entering into a formal foreign policy and security treaty in the post-Brexit deal with the EU.
 As a result, the UK was free to pursue enhanced cooperation with other allies.
 Axios reported that the Biden administration sought assurances from Australia that cancelling the contract was not dependent on the US providing them with assistance and that cancelling was a fait accompli.
-Morrison said Australia had been considering an alternative to the Attack-class submarine deal for the past 18 months.
+Morrison said Australia had been considering an alternative to the Attack class submarine deal for the past 18 months.

 Although the joint announcement by Australian prime minister Scott Morrison, British prime minister Boris Johnson and US president Joe Biden did not mention any other country by name, except France, anonymous White House sources have alleged it is designed to counter the influence of Chinese forces in the Indo-Pacific region.
-However, Johnson later told parliament that the move was not intended to be adversarial toward China.
+However, Johnson later told parliament that the move was not intended to be "adversarial towards any other power".

-US Secretary of State Antony Blinken and US Secretary of Defense Lloyd Austin said that Australia did not have any "reciprocal requirements" as a consequence of the US sharing nuclear submarine propulsion technology such as Australia hosting intermediate-range missiles.
+United States secretary of state Antony Blinken and United States secretary of defense Lloyd Austin said that Australia did not have any "reciprocal requirements" as a consequence of the US sharing nuclear submarine propulsion technology such as Australia hosting intermediate-range missiles.

+In 2024, Australian prime minister Anthony Albanese, made undisclosed "political commitments" with its AUKUS partners in an agreement for the transfer of naval nuclear technology to Australia, sparking concerns about the potential for high-level radioactive waste to be stored in the country.
+The White House confirmed that Australia, the UK, and the US reached a significant milestone in their cooperation, essential for Australia's future nuclear-powered submarine capabilities.
+Despite assurances from the government, critics, including the Greens, warned of possible loopholes that could lead to uranium enrichment and radioactive waste management in Australia.